-The real reason to choose a crib over a bassinet is in its usefulness.
+The real reason to choose a crib over a bassinet is its usefulness.
 While bassinets can only be used for a few months, a good crib will take your baby through their toddler years.
 If you choose a convertible crib, it can even take them further, turning from a crib, into a toddler bed, and, eventually, into a twin or day bed.
-That’s from infancy until college!
+That's from infancy until college!

 Bassinets certainly can't compete with that level; you have to stop using them when your baby is old enough to rise onto all fours.

 Another perk to using a crib: It could actually make your sleep better!
-While being able to reach over and comfort baby from bed works for some, other parents find that being able to hear every whimper and whine that their baby makes keeps them from any decent sleep that they might get.
+While being able to reach over and comfort the baby from bed works for some, other parents find that being able to hear every whimper and whine that their baby makes keeps them from any decent sleep that they might get.
 For parents like that, or who just prefer to keep their bedroom a sanctuary to themselves and their partner, then a crib is a better choice than a bassinet.

 The choice of whether to go with a crib or a bassinet is one that relies on many variables.
 Those that want to keep their baby with them, whether for convenience or because of attachment parenting, are sure to find that a bassinet makes it a great deal easier.